Falsework: In bridge construction

-Sixth Street Viaduct Falsework - Bent 11 Jump Span.
-Shown in the background is a concrete Y-Arm.
+Sixth Street Viaduct falsework in downtown Los Angeles.
+Shown in the background is a concrete Y-arm.

 A certain type of bridge, the self-anchored suspension bridge, must be supported during construction, either by the use of cantilever or suspension methods or by support from below.
 Support from below was used in the construction of the main span of the eastern span replacement of the San Francisco–Oakland Bay Bridge, using parallel prefabricated truss spans.

 Cast in place concrete bridges must also be supported during construction.
 The new Sixth Street Viaduct in Los Angeles, California, was cast on falsework and then hung on its network tied arch cables.
-The release of the falsework will coincide with the tensioning of the arch cables.
+The release of the falsework coincided with the tensioning of the arch cables.